 Ancient Rome’s imperial cult is discussed in Henry Fairfield Burton’s “The Worship of the Roman Emperors,” found at jstor.org.

 Natasha Richardson and Aidan Quinn The Handmaid’s Tale image: Cinecom Pictures.

 James McAvoy His Dark Materials image: BBC | HBO.

-“10 Examples of Theocracy on Screen: Religion-State Authoritarianism in Multiple Forms” last updated in July 2021.
+“10 Examples of Theocracy in Movies: Religion-State Authoritarianism at Work” last updated in September 2021.